shader-slang/shader-slang.github.io/docs/reflection-api.md

 This allows "modules" of Slang to be used consistently on multiple shaders.
 Regardless of which shader parameters are used or unused, the assigned binding indices are the same for a given Slang module.
 It allows applications using Slang to reuse the parameter data more efficiently.
 When the parameter layouts are consistent across multiple shaders, the same data can be reused more often, and it can improve the overall efficiency of the application.

-Because the binding information is independent from the target compiler, the binding information is identical for all targets.
-The information doesn't need to be queried for different targets.

 ### Shader Permutation by an Example

 The following example shows a typical shader source code that gets compiled with macro permutation.